Editorial Standards

 Schedule B Confidentiality

-Schedule B – the list of donors giving above threshold amounts – is the one part of Form 990 that is not publicly disclosed.
-The organization must maintain it and provide it to the IRS on request, but it is redacted from public copies.
+Schedule B – the list of donors giving above threshold amounts – is the one part of Form 990 that is not publicly disclosed for 501(c)(3) organizations (section 527 political organizations are the exception – their Schedule B contributor information IS subject to full public disclosure).
+The organization must maintain it and provide it to the IRS on request, but for 501(c)(3)s it is redacted from public copies.
 Mishandling donor confidentiality by accidentally disclosing Schedule B in response to a public records request is a serious error.
 Build a dual-copy workflow: one complete copy for IRS filing, one redacted copy for public disclosure.

 Executive Compensation Reporting on Form 990